Choosing Vegan Vitamins For Hair Growth

 See more details: Garden of Life DHA Supplement

-Don’t be complacent when you’re on a vegan diet.
+And don’t be complacent when you’re on a vegan diet.
 It’s very easy to fall into deficiencies, and it can happen slowly.
+Such is the case with vitamin B12.
+The body can store B12 for long periods of time, and it takes months for levels to decline.

 If you want to spread the word about veganism and attract people to it the cause…